Roya Hakakian: Journey from the Land of No: A Girlhood Caught in Revolutionary Iran

 The Baltimore Sun said of the book, “Hakakian, irrepressible, brave, and strong-willed, watches in dismay as the country she loves disappears, to be replaced by one that views what Roya most values—an insatiable intellect—with profound contempt.
 Like Anne Frank, she is a perceptive, idealistic, terribly sympathetic chronicler of the gathering repression.”

-The great late literary scholar Harold Bloom hailed the book and called it, “An immensely moving, extraordinarily eloquent, and passionate memoir.”
+The late literary scholar Harold Bloom hailed the book and called it, “An immensely moving, extraordinarily eloquent, and passionate memoir.”
 He prophesied that the author would have a major literary career ahead.
 Journey from the Land of No: A Girlhood Caught in Revolutionary Iran has been a Freshman Experience Book at several colleges throughout the US and has been translated into Dutch, Spanish, and German.
 It was selected by The Guardian as the top 10 books about Iran in 2020.